noahkw/acmetk/docs/development.rst

 :class:`~acmetk.client.challenge_solver.ChallengeSolver` is the interface that challenge solver plugins must implement.
-Subclasses must also set the :attr:`~acmetk.client.challenge_solver.ChallengeSolver.config_name` which corresponds to the :code:`challenge_solver` child section name in client config file.
+Implementations must also be registered with the plugin registry via :meth:`acmetk.server.PluginRegistry.register_plugin`, so that the CLI script knows which configuration option corresponds to which challenge solver class.
+A template for a challenge solver plugin can be found in :code:`acmetk/plugins/template_solver.py`.

 :meth:`~acmetk.client.challenge_solver.ChallengeSolver.connect` may be overridden if the plugin needs to connect to some resource before being able to challenge completion requests.